DKeen0123/CryptoTracker/README.md

 ### Technologies used:

-The application is built in React with Redux, and currently uses sfcookies to save the users balance locally.
+The application is built in React with Redux, and currently uses sf-cookies to save the users balance locally.

 It is also extensively tested using Jest and enzyme.